momentohq/public-dev-docs/docs/develop/guides/working-with-files-cache.md

 run();
 ```

-Check our [Node.js cheat sheet](/develop/guides/cheat-sheets/momento-cache-nodejs-cheat-sheet.md) for more on using our Node.js SDK
+Check our [Node.js cheat sheet](/develop/guides/cheat-sheets/momento-cache-nodejs-cheat-sheet.md) for more on using our Node.js SDK.
    </TabItem>
    <TabItem value="py" label="Python">